Rhody Girl Resources

 #100thdayofschool #100thdaycelebration #secondgradeteacher #secondgrade #secondgraderocks

-What’s one of your favorite places in your class What’s one of your favorite places in your classroom?
+What’s one of your favorite places in your classro What’s one of your favorite places in your classroom?

 Mine is my small group table, which also serves as my desk.
 So much happens in this little space.
 I feel like you can learn so much about your students working with them one on one or in small groups, and the connections are made even stronger here.